Peter and Rosemary Grant: Research

 In 1973, the Grants headed out on what they thought would be a two-year study on the island of Daphne Major.
 There they would study evolution and ultimately determine what drives the formation of new species.
-There are thirteen species of finch that live on the island; five of these are tree finch, one warbler finch, one vegetarian finch, and six species of ground finch.
+There are thirteen species of finch that live on the islands; five of these are tree finch, one warbler finch, one vegetarian finch, and six species of ground finch.
 These birds provide a great way to study adaptive radiation.
 Their beaks are specific to the type of diet they eat, which in turn is reflective of the food available.
 The finches are easy to catch and provide a good animal to study.
 The Grants tagged, labelled, measured, and took blood samples of the birds they were studying.
 The two-year study continued through 2012.

 During the rainy season of 1977 only 24 millimetres of rain fell.
 Two of the main finch species were hit exceptionally hard and many of them died.
 The lack of rain caused major food sources to become scarce, causing the need to find alternative food sources.
 The smaller, softer seeds ran out, leaving only the larger, tougher seeds.
 The finch species with smaller beaks struggled to find alternate seeds to eat.
 The following two years suggested that natural selection could happen very rapidly.
 Because the smaller finch species could not eat the large seeds, they died off.
 Finches with larger beaks were able to eat the seeds and reproduce.
 The population in the years following the drought in 1977 had "measurably larger" beaks than had the previous birds.

 In 1981, the Grants came across a bird they had never seen before.
 It was heavier than the other ground finches by more than five grams.